To be a registered voter in Howard County, you must meet the following requirements:

 You may also:

-The completed Voter Registration Application (VRA) with an original signature must be returned to the Election Office - faxed or emailed applications can not be accepted.
+The completed Voter Registration Application (VRA) with an original signature must be returned to the election office; faxed or emailed applications for new voter registrations will not be accepted.

 If you have previously registered to vote in Maryland or in any other state, please provide the name and address shown on your last registration.

-For the 2014 Gubernatorial Primary Election, the deadline to change your party affiliation is June 3, 2014.
+For the 2016 Presidential Primary Election, the deadline to change your party affiliation is March 15, 2016.
 All party affiliation changes must be in writing and signed by the voter.

 If a voter is required to provide identification information but fails to do so before voting, the voter will be issued a provisional ballot.
 The provisional ballot will only be counted if the voter is duly registered and provides the identification information before the canvassing of the provisional ballots occurs.